How to get a business loan

 Short-term

 Short-term business loans are a type of term loan that has a much shorter repayment schedule, anything from weeks to months.
-Short-term business loans tend to be for business emergencies or unexpected bills.
+These loans tend to be for business emergencies or unexpected bills.

 Long-term